magento/architecture/design-documents/service-isolation.md

 * All service operations MUST BE stateless
 * There MUST BE NO data dependencies between services.
 * Command & query responsibility segregation – storefront APIs for data immutable in storefront (catalog) should be optimized for data retrieval
+* Each request to service MUST contain correlation identifier to allow identify requests related to the same flow during debugging
+* Service mesh MUST BE used for communication between services: routing, load balancing, circuit breaking, statistics
+* Services MUST NOT manage session, operations have to explicitly declare all required arguments, and those arguments should be passed in request

 A detailed design must be prepared for every service.